 Gastric torsion resulting from exertion after eating may be a complication.
 Because this breed exerts efforts on a daily basis, one must be on the lookout for this condition.

 As is the case for the majority of tall dogs, hip dysplasia is also a potential problem.
 At the age of one year old, you may want to get your dog checked for this condition by a professional.

 Other troubles that may also occur include degenerative myelopathy, osteosarcoma, hemangiosarcomas, epilepsy, dermatomyositis and perianal fistulas.

 It is strongly recommended to get a good pet insurance when adopting a German Shepherd.

 It is recommended to give your dog a thorough brushing two to three times a week and everyday during the shedding season (twice a year).

 In the case of German Shepherds living outside, bathe the dog a maximum of once every 2-3 months in order not to damage the coat’s impermeability.
 For those living indoors, do not bathe the dog but do focus on regular brushing.

 You will have to regularly brush your dog’s teeth in order to prevent the formation of tartar.
 The ears also have to be examined regularly in order to reduce the risk of infection.
 Having fast-growing nails, you will need to cut them regularly using a nail clipper.

 From war hero to movie star

 Thereafter, this breed was imported in France, Italy, Spain and finally, in the United States.
-The achievements made by this breed during the First World War developed its reputation and captivated the attention of American authorities.
+The achievements made by the German Shepherd during the First World War developed its reputation and captivated the attention of American authorities.